elven-star/elven-star.github.io/ElvenStar.md

 "Nothing."
 Kris raised his fingers and pointed to an alley at the end of the road, "Maya's house is just round that corner."

+---

+Three knocks later the door creaked open and an old woman with wrinkle skin and thinning silver hair opened.
+"Kris," she smiled and hugged him at the threshold, "Get in.
+And this is?" she pointed at Freya.

+"Oh," Kris scratched the back of his head not sure how to introduce her.

+"I'm Kris' friend."
+Freya said.

+"Get in." she waved them inside.
+The room was big with lots of windows and filled with sunlight.
+An owl hooted from its cage and a small fire crackled in the firepit across the room.
+Kris looked around observing the room, "You've made..."
+Kris said taking a seat, "Some changes." he looked at the paintings of war, mountains and an old village hanging on the small gaps between the windows.

+Maya looked around with a twinkle of pride in her eyes, "Yes." she said, "I painted them myself."
+She walked around the room closing the drapes and darkening the room.
+The fire that crackled casted long ominous shadows and lit Maya's silver hair orange.

+"You are sad."
+Maya said sitting opposite him, "You are... broken.
+What happened?"

+Kris looked in Maya's eyes and saw wisedom and friendship.
+His eyes slowly filled with tears and he wiped them with the back of his hands, "It is so good to see you Maya."

+"It is good to see you Kris."
+Maya's voice felt wise and soothing, "What happened?"

+"Ana."
+Kris choked and resisted breaking into fitful sob, "They took Ana."

+"Who are they?"

+"Elven Star."
+Kris felt an icy rage filling the depths, "Monsters, carrying blue blades, raided *my* village.
+They stole Vumirium from the deposits and abducted *my* little Ana."

+"Oh dear."
+Maya said getting to her feet and hugging him.
+Kris sighed and felt the warmth of a motherly love.
+He looked over and found Freya pouting with jealousy, "Son, I'm sure Ana is alright." *That should do the trick.* he thought.
+Maya sat back across him and Kris thanked him with his eyes.

+"I don't know where she is."
+Kris said.

+Maya thought for a moment and then got up to her feet and went in a room behind a intricately decorated door and returned with a short sword.
+She threw the sword to Kris and asked, "What do you know about Blue Blade?"

+"Not much," Kris admitted, "I just know that they are being casted here in Moonspire.
+I find it hard to believe that Moonspire Engineers can do a good job with Metalwork."

+"Take out the sword."
+Maya said as she poured herself a hot tea from the kettle and waited for Kris.
+Kris looked at the nondescript scabbard and slowly pulled out the blade.
+The blade took the orange light in and filled the room with an icy blue tint.
+Kris got to his feet and examined the blade switching hands and swinging it.
+The itch to wrap his fingers around the Riptide was slowly being replaced by a much darker thought. *Kill.* something in his mind whispered as he swung to sword in air, *Kill that woman.* a voice coaxed him when he looked at Freya walking across the room and standing next to Maya.

+Kris sheathed the sword and said in a solemn voice, "The sword is tugging at something inside my mind," he place the sword on the table and walked across the room and stared at the fire dancing in the pit, "It wanted me to kill."

+"Yes."
+Maya said with a twinkle in his eyes.
+"Very good.
+What can you deduce Lord Kris?" *Lord.* Kris thought, *Why would you call me that?
+After all this time?*

+Kris slowly turned to face Mayam "It is imbued with magic."

+"Good.
+Very good."
+Maya said sipping on the tea.

+"Magic?"
+Freya asked with a puzzled look on her face, trying to make sense.

+"Only a few metal can hold magic."
+Kris ignored Freya for the moment.

+"And which metal will this sword be made out of?"

+"Aldervarium."
+KRis said after a moment.

+"Very good."
+Maya said, "Maybe that is where you should start.
+The Aldervarium mines."

+Kris nodded and went back to staring at the fire, "I've a request for you, Maya!"
+A horror was setting in his mind, *Fuck.
+I left a stack of blue blade back home.*

+"Anything for you Lord Kris."

+"I want you to go to Snowdale," Kris said without turning, "I want you to teach my people how to fight."

+"Okay."
+Maya said, "I'll leave right away."

+After sharing lunch Kris, Freya and Maya prepared to embark on a long journey.
+*Should I tell her about Marco?* Kris thought as he eat lunch. *Should I tell her Marco is dead?* he thought when Maya was packing a bag for her journey.
+*Should I tell her I killed Marco?* Kris thought as the three prepared to leave the house.

+"A coin for your thought?"
+Maya said.

+"Maya," Kris started but didn't know how to continue, "While coming to Moonspire, we met a band of merchants."
+Kris added unneccessary details, "They were travelling from the Snowall and carrying exotic products, silk, fur, spices, herbs, opium.
+They had a band of mercenaries to protect the caravan from being looted.
+The head of the mercenary was..."
+Kris swallowed, "Marco."

+"Oh?"
+Maya raised an eyebrow, "Wasn't he... well dead?"

+"I thought so too."
+Kris said, "We had a fight.
+I killed him.
+I'm sorry."

+Maya didn't reply, instead she went into the the back of her room and returned with a staff -- a long, black staff.
+She placed it erect in front of him and said, "Kris." her voice was soft, "You need to let go of your past.
+You aren't a killer like you call yourself-- you are more than that.
+Death doesn't follow you.
+I know you are in love with that girl, just accept it.
+Give love another chance.
+Give Freya a chance-- she's right for you."
+She offered the long staff to him, "I give you Ardor-- in hope that you discover your trueself."

+The two walked out of the door, "Nice staff."
+Freya said.
+Kris smiled at her *Maybe I should tell her, that I'm in love with her.*

+---